Rnayak1/RecommendationSystem/README.md

 # RecommendationSystem
-I have created a simple recommendation system using correlation matrix.
-I'll further enchance or devrelop this particular folder.
+Developed a simple recommendation system using correlation matrix.
+Will further enchance or develop this project Thank you
-Thank you